donverduyn/react-runtime/README.md

 ### Dependency Injection

-The HOCs automatically resolve and inject dependencies using topological sorting and lazy instantiation, ensuring that all required runtimes are initialized in the correct order.
+The HOCs automatically resolve and inject dependencies using proxy based and lazy instantiation, ensuring that all required runtimes are initialized in the correct order.

 ## Example